 Rackham Interdisciplinary Workshops

-The Rackham Graduate School sponsors an ongoing program of interdisciplinary graduate student and faculty workshops, which is overseen by Associate Dean Arthur Verhoogt.
+The Rackham Graduate School sponsors an ongoing program of interdisciplinary workshops, which is overseen by Associate Dean Arthur Verhoogt.
 This program has two goals.
-First, it is designed to encourage exchange and collaboration among students and faculty who share intellectual interests but do not necessarily have an easily available forum in common because they have different academic affiliations.
+First, it is designed to encourage exchange and collaboration among graduate students, faculty, postdocs, and staff who share intellectual interests but do not necessarily have an easily available forum in common because they have different academic affiliations.
 Second, it is designed to help advanced doctoral students form working groups that support the development of research projects and dissertation-writing.

-Faculty and graduate students interested in forming such groups may apply for up to $5,000 to support Workshop activities and to compensate coordinators.
-Proposals may be submitted twice during the year: by July 21 or January 4. workshops will receive funds at the end of the year after successful submission of the year-end report.
-Funding is for one year only but continuing workshops may apply for renewal.
+Graduate students interested in forming such groups may apply for up to $5,000 to support workshop activities and to compensate coordinators.
+Proposals may be submitted twice during the year: by July 21 or January 4.
+Workshops will receive funds at the end of the year after successful submission of the year-end report.
+Funding is for one year only, but continuing workshops may apply for renewal.
+Funding not used by the end of the academic year cannot roll over to the next academic year.
 Notice will be posted here if funds are exhausted and proposals are no longer being accepted.

 Structure of the Program

-Groups may be composed of any combination of faculty and student participants or the group may be primarily graduate students with a faculty sponsor.
-(Faculty groups that exclude students, and student groups not affiliated with at least one faculty member, are not eligible for funding under this program.)
-One or more graduate students, one of whom should be a candidate (RIW coordinator), and one or more faculty members (RIW mentors) should apply on behalf of a group.
+Groups may be composed of any combination of graduate student, faculty, postdoc, and staff participants, or the group may be primarily graduate students with a faculty sponsor.
+(Faculty groups that exclude students and staff, and student groups not affiliated with at least one faculty member, are not eligible for funding under this program.)
+One or more graduate students, one of whom should be a candidate (RIW coordinator), and one or more faculty members (RIW sponsor) should apply on behalf of a group.
 Committed participants at the time of application must number at least six, with others joining as the group begins its activities.
-We expect that most groups will have from twelve to twenty-five participants, but smaller and larger groups may be proposed.
+We expect that most groups will have from 12 to 25 participants, but smaller and larger groups may be proposed.
 Because workshops are expected to require substantial commitment, joining more than one is discouraged.

 - Establish and maintain the group’s membership list and keep records of attendance and activities